Cruises To and From New Orleans

-Norwegian Cruise Line operates one cruise ship out of the Port of New Orleans, the Norwegian Dawn , which offers various cruises ranging from 2-day weekend getaway to a 19-day trip on the seas With a capacity of 2,340 passengers, the Dawn is 965 feet long by 125 feet maximum width.
+Norwegian Cruise Line operates one cruise ship out of the Port of New Orleans, the Norwegian Dawn, which offers 7-day cruises to the Caribbean during the winter sailing season.
+With a capacity of 2,340 passengers, the Dawn is 965 feet long by 125 feet maximum width.

 For more information about the Norwegian Dawn go to the following link: www.ncl.com/cruise-ship/dawn/overview.
 For information about Norwegian Cruise Line go to www2.ncl.com.

 The American Queen, the third, largest and newest of the former Delta Queen/American Classic Voyages Line sternwheel riverboats, returned to active service in April 2012.
 Formerly homeported in New Orleans and now under the ownership of the Memphis-based Great American Steamboat Company, the return of the American Queen also marked the return of overnight journeys of paddlewheelers to the Mississippi after a three-year absence.